fieldtrip/website/tutorial/multivariateanalysis.md

     stat = ft_timelockstatistics(cfg,tleft,tright);
     stat.statistic.contingency

 We may also plot the parameters of the used classifier as if it were electrophysiological data.
 This is represented in the stat.model field.
 For each fold we have a model and each such model may contain different parameters.
 For example, for the default support vector machine ([SVM](http://en.wikipedia.org/wiki/Support_vector_machine)), we have a stat.model{i}.primal field for each fold i.
-The easiest way to plot one of the parameters is to assign it to a different field in the stat objec
+The easiest way to plot one of the parameters is to assign it to a different field in the stat object:

     stat.mymodel = stat.model{1}.primal;